omnibor/spec/spec/SPEC-annex-A-filesystem-storage.md

 OMNIBOR_DIR should be set in order of precedence by:
 1. A non-empty env variable named OMNIBOR_DIR
 2. A build tool specific flag
-3. A subdirectory ```.adg/``` of the directory to which it is writing out the artifact

-- The presence of an empty OMNIBOR_DIR env var should be taken as a signal to skip OmniBOR generation
+- The absence of specification of an OMNIBOR_DIR should be taken as a signal to skip OmniBOR generation.
-- The lack of a OMNIBOR_DIR env var should not be taken as a signal to _not_ generate a OmniBOR.